 Handover can occur between “sectors” of the same site, known as intra system handover.
 Sectors are different areas of coverage from the same base station, and multiple ‘sectors’ can occupy one ‘cell’.
-Inter system handover can often occur with a fast moving target, where the target connection is established from one cell to a completely different cell or base station.
+Inter system handover can often occur with a fast-moving target, where the target connection is established from one cell to a completely different cell or base station.
 More recently, cellular technological advances have enabled vertical handover, such that a mobile phone connects between cellular networks and wireless LAN (WLAN) for greater accessibility.
 While cellular networks can offer lower data rates over large areas, WLAN technologies can potentially compensate for this as it offers higher data rates over smaller areas.

 Firstly, network engineers generate a ‘neighbor list’ of potential target cells for handover from selected source cells.
 Then, as a call is ongoing, the source channel’s signal transmission strength is monitored to assess when a handover request by the mobile phone of base station is necessary.
-In this complex process, the base stations in the ‘neighbor list’ and the mobile phone are connected and monitoring each other for the best target cell to connect to. vx-blog-handover-examples-p1.jpg9 Various types of handovers that can occur for better user connection and overall accessibility.
+In this complex process, the base stations in the ‘neighbor list’ and the mobile phone are connected and monitoring each other for the best target cell to connect to.

-Network engineers have enabled several monitoring methods to ensurehandover takes place seamlessly.
-The parameters that are tracked are dependent on the types of network modes that the mobile phone receiver and base station antenna is communicating with—some of these modes include GSM, UMTS, LTE, and CDMA.
+Network engineers have designed several monitoring methods to ensure wireless handover takes place seamlessly.
+The parameters that are tracked are dependent on the types of network modes that the mobile phone receiver and base station antenna is communicating with.
+Some of these modes include GSM, UMTS, LTE, and CDMA.
 Ultimately, the received signal level and received signal quality is tracked in the network measurement reports (NMR).
 Although, this is more complex with vertical handover where metrics should include user preference, network conditions, application types, cost, etc. In GSM networks, the Rxlevel indicates the power level of the received signal and is measured in decibels (dBm) and RxQual is an integer value representing the quality of voice at the receiver.
 The integer value of RxQual corresponds to the number of bit errors in a number of bursts.
 For UMTS, the received signal code power (RSCP) is another measurement of received signal power over a communication channel, and is measured in dBm.
 The Ec/Io is the ratio of the received energy per chip and the interference level measured in dB.
 In LTE handover measurements, the reference signal received power (RSRP) is used to estimate path loss, while reference signal received quality (RSRQ) indicates the quality of the received reference signal.
 In essence, RSRQ is a ratio between RSRP and the reference signal strength indicator (RSSI).